eea/eea.elasticsearch.river.rdf/README.rst

 +++++++++++++++++++++

 'NormObj', similar with 'NormProp', contains pairs of object-replacement.
-Objects are replaced with given values no matter of the propperty whose value they represent.
+Objects are replaced with given values no matter of the property whose value they represent.

 ::